-Savage, a Democrat, was the representative for Tennessee's 4th congressional district from 1857 to 1859.
+Savage was the representative for Tennessee’s 4th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1849 to Mar 1859, Savage missed 670 of 2,304 roll call votes, which is 29.1%.
 This is worse than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.

 |Dec 1852-Mar 1853||114||56||49.1%||89th|

 |Dec 1855-Mar 1856||177||18||10.2%||30th|

 |Dec 1858-Mar 1859||196||69||35.2%||79th|